 Looks pretty good, and works pretty much like my screen config did, but feels much more modern.

-After a few weeks/months of using tmux, I noticed a few things that bug me:
+After a few weeks or months of using tmux, I noticed a few things that bug me:

 - Fonts are bolded and colored slightly differently in the tmux status bar compared to screen (see screenshots above)